-Yucca plant is a highly drought-tolerant evergreen perennial that grows either as a shrub or small tree, requiring minimum care.
+Yucca is a genus of highly drought-tolerant evergreen perennials that grow either as shrubs or small trees, requiring minimum care.
 Suitable for growing in hot, dry, and coastal regions, it can survive through snowy winters as well.
-The plant blooms once every year from July to August, depending on the variety grown.
+The plant blooms once every year from July to August, depending on the variety grown, making an attractive houseplant.

 |1.
 Texas Red Yucca

 Red leathery leaves with tubular flowers and pink stalks

 Tree-like structure with bayonet-shaped leaves and gray-brown trunk

 Spiky leaves with white flowers

 Multi-branched with bluish green leaves and white cluster flowers